-The answer to whether or not you can get pregnant on your period is actually kind of shocking, and I’ll explain exactly why it is what it is.
-But first, let’s go over the mechanics of your menstrual cycle and how it relates to getting pregnant.
+The answer to whether or not you can get pregnant on your period is actually yes, “but…” – and I’ll explain exactly why.
+But first, letโs go over the mechanics of your menstrual cycle and how it relates to getting pregnant.

 How Your Menstrual Cycle Works